Wisdom Teeth Wisdom

 Get a group of young adults together and say “what about wisdom teeth?” – one person will say “I nearly died!”… someone else will say “I don’t know what all the fuss was about”.
 In the field of wisdom teeth care Dr John Barton has many years of experience and expertise in:

 - Assessment of the tooth space requirement, we inform you whether the teeth’s arrival are going to be easy or difficult and explain strategies to deal with the situation.

 - X-ray assessment – is always needed.
 We also use 3D “CBCT” scanning as well for more difficult cases, where roots are close to structure like nerves.

 - We metaphorically (and if necessary literally) hold your hand through the entire experience, and pride ourselves on our gentle but effective local anaesthesia with nitrous oxide conscious sedation available if requested.

-- Selection of the right pain relief/analgesia regime relative to the procedure that helps to assure a fast post-operative transition into the recovery phase.
+- We believe the selection of the right pain relief/analgesia regime relative to the degree of difficulty of the tooth removal helps to assure immediate effective pain relief and a fast post-operative transition into the recovery phase.